ome/omero-documentation/CONTRIBUTING.md

 ## Suggesting a change

 * Fork the repository on Github.
-* Create a branch for your work based on the `develop` branch if you want to make changes in `/contributing` or `/formats`, or for a future version of OMERO, or on the latest `dev_x` e.g. dev_5_0 branch for the current major version.
+* Create a branch for your work.
+If you want to make changes in `/contributing` or `/formats`, or for a future major version of OMERO, this should be based on the `develop` branch.
+For changes for the current version of OMERO, base your branch on the latest `dev_x` branch e.g.
+  `dev_5_0`.
 * Make your commits and open a PR.
 * Make sure you explain your changes in the PR description.